 the long-term outlook for the machine

-Step 5: Implementing the fix
+Step 5: Implement the solution

 contact information for machine and parts vendors

-maintenance logs and reports)
+maintenance logs and reports

 details of the work request sent to report the problem